ErikKassubek/ADVOCATE/README.md

 ## Usage

 > [!WARNING]
-> This program currently only runs / is tested under Linux
+> This program is currently only tested under Linux

 > [!IMPORTANT]
 > advocate is implemented for go version 1.25.